Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 The consultant must plan to conduct a series of consultations with key experts throughout the region, particularly those with expertise, methodologies, and knowledge in participatory mapping.

-• Detailed document on the analyses and comparisons of different participatory mapping methodologies for the territories of local communities and indigenous populations;
+• Detailed document on the analyses and comparisons of different participatory mapping methodologies for local communities' and indigenous populations' territories;

-• Minutes of meetings of the expert group from civil society, community leaders, and executives from land affairs administrations, forest economy, agriculture, environment, and IGN;
+• Minutes of meetings of the expert group from civil society, community leaders, and executives from land affairs, forest economy, agriculture, environment, and IGN administrations;

-• First version of the harmonized participatory mapping methodology;
+• First version of the harmonized methodology on participatory mapping;

 • Second version of the methodology (enriched by several stakeholders during a national workshop);

-• Report on the field test of the harmonized methodology;
+• Report of the field test of the harmonized methodology;

 • Final report detailing the mission's execution process, expert opinions on the Methodology, recommendations for its improvement, list of relevant documents, list of people met, and any other relevant information;